Skip To Main Content

 • 1:3 NUSD Students attend an International Baccalaureate Authorized school.

-• Opened first Dual Immersion program, Heredia-Arriaga School, in fall of 2023.
+• Opened the district's first Dual Immersion program, Heredia-Arriaga School, in the fall of 2023.

 • Provides access to take the PSAT and SAT at no cost to students during the school day at their respective high schools.

-• For two years in a row, NUSD has paid the first CSU and UC application fee for students eligible to apply.
+• For the last three years, NUSD has paid the first CSU and UC application fee for students eligible to apply.

-• Expanded Career Technical Education Pathways with the most recent additions - Cosmetology, Music Production, Building and Construction Trades, and Public Safety.
+• 10 Career Technical Education Pathways with the most recent additions in the last five years - Cosmetology and Music Production.

-• Added full-time social workers at all schools to support the increasing needs of students and families and an additional social worker dedicated to the needs of Foster and Unhoused youth.
+• Full-time social workers at all schools to support the increasing needs of students and families, and an additional social worker dedicated to the needs of Foster and Unhoused youth.

-• 1:1 access for Chromebooks, allowing all students to take technology home each day with access to academic and social-emotional supports such as virtual tutoring and social skills groups.
+• 1:1 access for Chromebooks, allowing all students to have access to technology.

 Learn More About NUSD in our Latest Digital Magazine (Click the image to view)